Click Here to WhatsApp Us for Business Inquiries.

 The most important compliance takeaways from this guide are: a virtual office is physical premises (6 sqm), not a cloud address — the business centre manages the space while you operate remotely.
 All activities except manufacturing and workshop are eligible.
 The business centre must be Municipality-registered in approved commercial areas.
 Your address must pass MOICT verification including a photo audit of your office space, nameplate, and reception.
 A 12-month agreement is the gold standard for bank approval.
 Never let your office lease expire — it blocks CR renewal, freezes bank accounts, and suspends work permits.
 Virtual and physical offices receive equal treatment for visas, banking, and government compliance.

-Specializing in bank-ready company formations, virtual office services, investor visas, and CR registration, the team has helped over 2,500 entrepreneurs establish and maintain their businesses in the Kingdom of Bahrain since 2020.
+Waqas Akram is the Founder & Managing Director of Setup in Bahrain, specializing in bank-ready company formations, virtual office services, investor visas, and CR registration.
+He holds ACMA, CPA, and CAML credentials and has helped over 2,500 entrepreneurs establish and maintain their businesses in the Kingdom of Bahrain since 2018.
 Learn more →